kilicfurkan/react-native-boilerplate/README.md

 - `yarn install` to install the dependencies
 - create your [configuration file `App/Config/index.js`](App/Config) from `index.js` and fill the missing values
 - run the following steps for your platform
+- rename the React Native project to your own project name: `yarn run rename "YourProjectName"` (the default name is `Boilerplate`)

 ### Android